-The fellowship term is for a period of at least six months, but not more than nine months, and should commence no later than November 15, 2016.
+The fellowship term is for a period of at least six months, but not more than nine months, and should commence no later than January 2018.
 The fellow will be expected to devote the term entirely to the proposed research project.
-Office space is not provided with the fellowship and residency is not required; however, fellows are encouraged to take advantage of resources at the National Archives, the National Academies of Science, the Library of Congress, the Smithsonian Air and Space Museum, NASA Headquarters, and other collections in the Washington, DC, area.
+Residency is not required, but office space may be provided by the Kluge Center at the Library of Congress upon request for a minimum of three months.
+Fellows are encouraged to take advantage of resources at the National Archives, the National Academies of Science, the Library of Congress, the Smithsonian Air and Space Museum, NASA Headquarters, and other collections in the Washington, DC, area.

-The stipend is $21,500 (pending approval of funds from NASA) for a six- to nine-month fellowship, which includes travel expenses.
+The stipend is $21,250 for a six- to nine-month fellowship, which includes travel expenses.
 The fellowship income is classified as stipendiary—there are no provisions for paying fringe benefits or withholding taxes—and will be disbursed in equal payments over the term of the fellowship.
 Funds may not be used to support tuition or fees.
 A fellow may not hold other major fellowships or grants during the fellowship term, except sabbatical and supplemental grants from their own institutions, and small grants from other sources for specific research expenses.
 Sources of anticipated support must be listed in the application form.

 - Applicant’s CV